johndigital/themer/README.md

 Dev-Themer
 ==========

 A Wordpress plugin for developers.
-Switches to alternate theme when logged in.
+Switch to an alternate theme when logged in.
+Useful when making theme changes to a live site, simply duplicate the main theme and use this plugin to only show the duplicate theme to administrators.

 ####Steps to install: